markpaul099/Discord-Pixel-Price/README.md

 # reaction-role

-A simple Personal General Bot that add roles on reaction
+A simple Personal Bot that monitors the price of $PIXELS on Binance

-Users requires (Manage Roles) permission to use the slash commands